Scientists may have found one reason why honeybees have been disappearing from the United States.

 Honeybees are disappearing for unknown reasons around the United States (See "Where Have All the Bees Gone?").

 The decline has been drastic: Last winter, bees disappeared from 23 percent of American beekeeping businesses.
-Causes of the phenomenon, however, have remained a mystery.
+The causes, however, have remained a mystery.

-Now, scientists from several universities and the United States Department of Agriculture say they have a possible explanation for the bee decline, also called colony-collapse disorder.
-One suspect is a little-known virus called Israeli acute-paralysis virus (IAPV).
+Now, scientists from several universities and the U.S. Department of Agriculture say they have a possible explanation for this so-called colony-collapse disorder.
+The suspect is a little-known virus known as Israeli acute-paralysis virus (IAPV).

 Honeybees in the United States have been plagued by the varroa mite, which you can see here as the dark, rounded parasite on this bee's back.
 The mites spread and worsen diseases, possibly including Israeli acute-paralysis virus.